RicardoMendess/RicardoMendess/README.md

 - 🔭 Hi, I've been a software developer since 2021 and have been building solutions with Javascript and Typescript.

-I currently work as a senior front-end software engineer at Accenture, as an Angular specialist, working in a banking sector that impacts millions of users.
+I currently work as a senior front-end software engineer at Accenture, working in a banking sector that impacts millions of users.

 In the projects I worked on, I always aimed to ensure accessibility, efficiency and security, improving performance, optimizing applications and allowing the user to have the best final experience.